 What’s the difference between Statutory vs Mandatory training?

 You might be wondering what is the difference between statutory vs mandatory training.
-Let’s break it down.
+The difference lies in who requires the training and how it’s enforced.

 Mandatory training meaning: